 Students request courses for the upcoming semester during the Advance Registration period.
 For incoming first-year BSN students, Advance Registration takes place over a four-week period in the summer before they arrive.

-During Advance Registration, students submit their preferred courses, as well as alternative courses, using Penn InTouch, the online registration system.
+During Advance Registration, students submit their preferred courses, as well as alternative courses, using Path@Penn.
 Students can submit their course requests at any time during this period.
 All course requests are processed at the conclusion of the Advance Registration period, regardless of when the request was submitted.
 There is no advantage to registering early and no guarantee that students will be enrolled in all their requested courses.

 You can view the timeline for Advance Registration in the Penn Academic Calendar.